HectorRPL/entreview-questions/algorithms/factorial/00-problem.md

 Task

-Implement a function named factorial that has one parameter: an integer, .
+Implement a function named factorial that has one parameter: an integer.
 It must return the value of  (i.e.,  factorial).

 Input Format

-Locked stub code in the editor reads a single integer, , from stdin and passes it to a function named factorial.
+Locked stub code in the editor reads a single integer, from stdin and passes it to a function named factorial.

 Constraints